MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`distributionBatchType`** - **Batch tests**<br>
 `string`.
 Allowed values: `basedOnTestCases` (Based on number of tests and agents), `basedOnExecutionTime` (Based on past running time of tests), `basedOnAssembly` (Based on test assemblies).
 Default value: `basedOnTestCases`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 A batch is a group of tests.
-A batch of tests runs its tests at the same time and results are published for the batch.
-If the job in which the task runs is set to use multiple agents, each agent picks up any available batches of tests to run in parallel.<br><br><b>Based on the number of tests and agents:</b> Simple batching based on the number of tests and agents participating in the test run.<br><br><b>Based on past running time of tests:</b> This batching considers past running time to create batches of tests such that each batch has approximately equal running time.<br><br><b>Based on test assemblies:</b> Tests from an assembly are batched together.
+A batch of tests runs its tests at the same time, and results are published for the batch.
+If the job in which the task runs is set to use multiple agents, each agent picks up any available batches of tests to run in parallel.
+A batch can be run:

+**based on the number of tests and agents.** Simple batching based on the number of tests and agents participating in the test run.

+**based on the past running time of tests.** This batching considers the past running time to create batches of tests where each batch has approximately equal running time.

+**based on test assemblies.** Tests from an assembly are batched together.
 <!-- :::editable-content-end::: -->
 <br>